 - TDD reduces the risk of errors in your tests, while in BDD, errors are difficult to track when comparing that with TDD.

-Selecting between TDD and BDD seems to be tricky, as some may believe that TDD is better as it supports efficient test creation for developers without going through the hassle to implement another level of abstraction like in BDD.
+Selecting between TDD and BDD seems to be tricky.
+Some may believe that TDD is better as it supports efficient test creation for developers without going through the hassle to implement another level of abstraction BDD.
 On the other hand, some say that BDD is the right choice of strategy, cause it brings all the stakeholders on the same page.